-- These Standing Orders shall not be varied except in the following circumstances: Upon a notice of motion under Standing Order 3.15; - Upon a recommendation of the Chairman or Chief Executive included on the agenda for the meeting; - That two-thirds of the Board members are present at the meeting where the variation or amendment is being discussed, and that at least half of the Trust's Non-Officer Members vote in favour of the amendment; - Providing that any variation or amendment does not contravene a statutory provision or direction made by the Secretary of State.
+- Upon a notice of motion under Standing Order 3.9 - Upon a recommendation of the Chair or Chief Executive included on the agenda for the meeting; - That two-thirds of the Board members are present at the meeting where the variation or amendment is being discussed, and that at least half of the Trust's Non-Executive Directors vote in favour of the amendment; - Providing that any variation or amendment does not contravene a statutory provision or direction made by the.
+Independent Regulator of NHS Foundation Trusts.